Kofge1/AutoClicker/README.md

 A lightweight Windows auto clicker with profiles, hotkeys, humanized CPS, click patterns, tray status indicator and window targeting.

+The first launch may take a little longer while Windows prepares the self-contained executable.

 ## Features

 - Adjustable CPS from 1 to 100.